EMPLOYEE SECURITY INDEX (ESI®): The security awareness indicator

 Against what, under what conditions and to what degree are you safe?
 This question poses great challenges when it comes to securing the company and investment decisions.
 IT-Seal has developed a benchmark, the 'Employee Security Index' (ESI®), for the area of social engineering and phishing awareness.

-Based on the current state of research and our experience with phishing simulations in companies of various industries, we have derived tolerance levels for the behavior of employees in the face of social engineering attacks.
-The tolerance level depends on the preparation time that an attacker has to spend on the corresponding attack.
+Based on the current state of research and our experience with phishing simulations in companies of various industries, we have derived tolerance values for the behaviour of employees regarding social engineering attacks.
+The tolerance value depends on the preparation time that an attacker has to spend for the respective attack.

 Our video explains the ESI® in just two minutes